USFWS/secas/content/blog/draft/2026-07-22-Mid-year-update-for-SECAS-Steering-Committee.md

 - Reconvening working groups and reinvigorating governance
 - Updating the Goal Report and Southeast Conservation Blueprint
 - Supporting users of the Blueprint, including the National Fish and Wildlife Foundation, National Wildlife Refuge System, and Appalachian People and Places Conservation Collaborative
-- Helping implement recommendations provided to the U.S. Fish and Widllife Service (U.S. FWS) from the national and regional Associations of Fish and Wildlife Agencies at the request of U.S. FWS Director Brian Nesvik
+- Helping implement recommendations provided to the U.S. Fish and Wildlife Service (U.S. FWS) from the national and regional Associations of Fish and Wildlife Agencies at the request of U.S. FWS Director Brian Nesvik
 - Regrouping after recent disruption and capacity losses